richardhuman/bank-card-dms/README.md

 * Create user accounts in order to build up a network.
 * Record a sale.
 * Transfer bundle to a sub-agent.
-* Simple transfer of a partial bundle to a sub-agent (implemented as a simply splitting a bundle and recording quantities).
+* Simple transfer of a partial bundle to a sub-agent (implemented as simply splitting a bundle and recording quantities).
 * Track bundle transactions.